 Fuel economy is a major consideration when buying a car.
 One of the most common questions car buyers in the UK ask, and certainly one I have been asked many times, is “Should I buy a car with a petrol or diesel engine?”
 Well, there’s no simple answer; it depends on a number of factors.
 In this article, we’ll explore this in more detail.

 Many car buyers have got themselves tangled up in false economic arguments when trying to choose between a petrol or a diesel engine when buying a new or used car.
 The correct choice is very much dependent on your specific circumstances and driving style.
-One of the first things that The Car Expert does when working with a client to find the perfect car is to carefully and thoroughly analyse their car usage to get a clear understanding of what their needs are.
+It is very important to carefully and thoroughly analyse your car usage to get a clear understanding of what your needs are.

 For this article, we are not considering hybrid or purely electric cars, because it complicates things massively and will be the subject of a separate article later on, but let’s consider a straightforward example of diesel vs. petrol.

 The Volkswagen Golf has long been considered the benchmark for mid-size hatchbacks, and is available in a range of petrol and diesel engines with identical specifications.
 This makes it a good example to compare the engines.
 For this example, we will compare the 1.4 TSI 122hp petrol engine with the 2.0 TDI 140hp diesel engine.
 In the real world, these engines give comparable overall performance.
 We will compare manual gearboxes and assume the customer has paid full retail price.
 Servicing and maintenance costs are broadly comparable between the two models, so the difference will really come down to the engines.